green discharge no std

 2. I’ve been having a green discharge that smells bad, but my STD tests always come back negative.
 What else could it be?

-Persistent, foul-smelling green discharge could be a sign of conditions like trichomoniasis or even pelvic inflammatory disease (PID), both of which are non-STD causes.
-PID can develop from untreated infections or other conditions affecting the reproductive organs.
+Persistent, foul-smelling green discharge could be a sign of conditions like trichomoniasis or even pelvic inflammatory disease (PID).
+Trichomoniasis is typically sexually transmitted.
+PID often develops from untreated STIs, but other infections affecting the reproductive organs can also contribute.
 You’ll need a thorough examination to rule out other infections and start the right treatment.

 3. I’ve never been diagnosed with an STD, but my vaginal discharge is thick, green, and foamy.
 Should I be concerned?